“Producing more sustainable soy is the future of our company”

 What is your dream for the future, Leni?

-Leni: “I’m pleased that, through the RTRS project, I can contribute to a more sustainable economy with more respect for the environment and the people involved.
+Leni: “I’m pleased that, through the RTRS project, I was able to contribute to a more sustainable economy with more respect for the environment and the people involved.
 I want to be an example to others who want to produce responsibly.
 In addition, I hope that we can meet all our financial obligations and that my family and I can farm here happily and healthily for a long time to come.”

 I wish you all the best!